This user guide is divided into two sections below:

-1. To add a comment, click on the Meeting feed link in the left-hand side menu.
+1. To add a comment, click on the Meet/Meeting feed link in the left-hand side menu.

-2. To add a text-only comment, write a text in the What's the news? field and click on either (a) the Post comment button, or (b) the Post & notify button if you would like to send a notification to all of the followers of the meeting.
+2. To add a text-only comment, write a text in the What's the news? field and click on either (a) the Post comment button, or (b) the Post & notify button if you would like to send a notification to all of the followers of the meet/meeting.

 3. To add a comment with a picture, write a text in the What's the news? field and then click on the camera icon to choose a picture from your hard disk.
-To post the comment and picture, click on either (a) the Post comment button, or (b) the Post & notify button if you would like to send a notification to all of the followers of the meeting.
+To post the comment and picture, click on either (a) the Post comment button, or (b) the Post & notify button if you would like to send a notification to all of the followers of the meet/meeting.

 4. To add a comment with a Youtube video (currently the only supported video format), write a text in the What's the news? field, then click on the video camera icon and paste a YouTube video link.
-To post the comment and video, click on either (a) the Post comment button, or (b) the Post & notify button if you would like to send a notification to all of the followers of the meeting.
+To post the comment and video, click on either (a) the Post comment button or (b) the Post & notify button if you would like to send a notification to all of the followers of the meet/meeting.

-5. As the meeting organiser, you are able to monitor and moderate the comments in your meeting FEED.
+5. As the meet/meeting organiser, you can monitor and moderate the comments in your meet/meeting FEED.
 To delete a comment, click on the three dots icon in the top-right corner above the comment, and choose the Delete option.
-You can also select Block commenting in this meeting if you want to block the specific user.
+You can also select Block commenting in this meet/meeting to block the specific user.

-Please note: users can access the FEED in the app only if the meeting status is set to the Open or Finished.
+Please note: users can access the FEED in the app only if the meet/meeting status is set to the Open or Finished.

-Tips and Tricks - How to Best Utilize the Feed for Your Meeting
+Tips and Tricks - How to Best Utilize the Feed for Your Meet/Meeting